-In a new second line of experiments, artificial water-splitting and hydrogen-producing catalysts are being studied under various experimental conditions with an electrochemical cell that is directly coupled to a membrane-inlet mass spectrometer.
-These activity studies will help our understanding of the water-splitting mechanisms and capacities of such artificial catalysts, which is crucial for their improvement.
-The ultimate goal is the construction of an ‘artificial leaf’ that uses sunlight to split water into O2 and H2
+In a second line of experiments, we develop within a biomimetic approach artificial water-splitting and nitrogen reducing catalysts that are made from earth-abundant elements.
+These are studied under various experimental conditions with a similar set of techniques, and assembled into lab scale devices.
+The ultimate goal is the construction of an ‘artificial leaf’ that uses sunlight to split water into O2 and H2, and of devices that utilize sunlight to reduce N2 to ammonia.Svensk sammanfattning

 - Cox, N and Messinger, J (2013) Reflections on substrate water and dioxygen formation.
 Biochim Biophys Acta 1827, 1020-1030.